gravitational/teleport/rfd/0098-securing-docker-images.md

 and is even included in the template "how to publish a docker image" example workflow.

-We will need to either publish a public key somewhere, or use ["keyless" signing](https://docs.sigstore.dev/cosign/sign/#keyless-signing), which requires the signer authenticating against OICD.
+We will need to either publish a public key somewhere, or use ["keyless" signing](https://docs.sigstore.dev/cosign/sign/#keyless-signing), which requires the signer authenticating against OIDC.

 More information keyless signing:
  * https://docs.sigstore.dev/cosign/sign/#keyless-signing